cWBTC (CWBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cWBTC Historical Price

-According to the latest data gathered on cWBTC live price page, the current price of cWBTC is 1,940.43USD.
-The circulating supply of cWBTC(CWBTC) is 134.12K CWBTC , giving it a market capitalization of $259.67M.
+According to the latest data gathered on cWBTC live price page, the current price of cWBTC is 2,000.77USD.
+The circulating supply of cWBTC(CWBTC) is 129.09K CWBTC , giving it a market capitalization of $258.28M.

 The cWBTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CWBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.